 - P7 (international terminal): ~A$59/day

-- Blu Emu parking: Budget, open-air lot with shuttle; prices often start ~A$34/day
+- Blu Emu parking: Budget, open-air lot with shuttle; prices often start ~A$34/day, but still not free and involves a shuttle ride to terminals.

 Off-Airport Parking Alternatives